dschil138/Fulcrum/README.md

 ![Important Combos Diagram](photos/important-combos-2.webp)

-> **Note**
-> If you want to add more combos, you will need to delete some that are already defined, as the firmware is basically operating at its limit right now.

 ## <img src="https://user-images.githubusercontent.com/11950317/215891383-edf34c6f-7595-4a83-b5a5-fbf6f6f37a64.png" alt="Thumb joystick on 20 key Fulcrum" title="Thumb joystick on 20 key Fulcrum" style="height: 1.2em; position: relative; top: 0.2em;" /> Word Keys

-Combos are great, but sometimes it's also nice to just press one key and output multiple.

 We type the words "<ins>the</ins>" and "<ins>and</ins>" a lot.
 Even more-so if you include when they appear as a part of another word (<ins>the</ins>m, <ins>the</ins>y, ano<ins>the</ins>r).